ian-whitestone/ian-whitestone.github.io/_posts/2021-05-09-good-ds-bad-ds.md

 Good DS is a generalist.
 They can draw from different skills & tools based on the problem at hand.
 Bad DS has a narrow set of skills and tools they can apply.

 Good DS generates lots of different hypotheses and tests them.
-They ask lots of questions.
+They ask a bunch of questions.
 Bad DS only thinks of a few and stops when they turn out to be wrong.

 Good DS understands the basics of web technology and their company's underlying tech stack.
 Bad DS treats this as a black box that is outside of their domain and therefore shouldn't be learned.